 Annex 4 – Hypothetical data structure

 Figure shows different potential trajectories in our retrospective cohort, including people with and without contact with the justice system.
-Patients’ entry to the retrospective cohort starts at the time they were admitted for the first time to a SUT listed in the SENDAs yearly databases with information of treatments between 2010-2019 (independently if they had treatments prior).
-We considered patients that had ongoing treatments from 2010 (e.g., patient no. 11).
+Patients’ entry to the retrospective cohort starts at the time they were admitted for the first time to a SUT listed in the SENDAs yearly databases with information of treatments between 2010-2019 (independently if they had prior treatments).
+We considered patients that had ongoing treatments in 2010 (e.g., patient no. 11).
 Censoring occurred after SENDA sent us the data (November 13, 2019), after an outcome event occurred (e.g., the blue dot after 2020), or when a patient left the cohort with no other outcomes.
 The time in treatment (especially residentials) or a prison sentence (yet we need to know if we might be able to acknowledge this information) might be the reason why the risk of incarceration might compete with admission.
 As part of the research work, we will be related to this matter.